behnazkhoshnood/tadig_restaurant_v2/README.md

 *   git commit –m “**your-message**”
 *   git push
 *   Now initialize heroku git remote (because we created our app on the website rather than with the CLI):
-*       heroku git:remote -a mr-smyth-ehand
+*       heroku git:remote -a mr-smyth-tadig-restaurant
 *   Then push to heroku : git push heroku master

 In `The Heroku`: